 A more dreamlike and experimental look marks his short fiction films Recursivo (2012), Relevo (2013) and Gato (2016).
 In these films, originally scripted, he explores in an unusual way the topics of fear, madness and love, approaching the thriller genre.

-His documentaries and short fiction films have been screened at dozens of festivals around the world, including Clermont-Ferrand, Havana Film Festival (Documentary Award), Gothenburg Festival, Entr'2 Marches at Cannes (Best Fiction Script award), Santiago Alvarez International Festival (Documentary Award), Los Angeles Cinefest, New York Film Week, Amsterdam Film Festival, Miami Independent Film Festival and Rhode Island Film Festival.
+His documentaries and short fiction films have been screened at dozens of festivals around the world, including Havana Film Festival (Documentary Award), Santiago Alvarez International Festival (Documentary Award), Entr'2 Marches at Cannes (Best Fiction Script award), Clermont-Ferrand Film Festival, Gothenburg Festival, Los Angeles Cinefest, New York Film Week, Amsterdam Film Festival, Miami Independent Film Festival and Rhode Island Film Festival.

 Vidal has also written for several magazines and published the book of short stories La gente sí se da cuenta (Pinos Nuevos Award, 2007).
 He is also co-author of the essay books "The cinema of Cuba" (2017) and "The digital author" (2019).

-He currently works as an independent director and producer.
-In recent years he has focused on collaborating with environmental organizations, such as If not us then who and Climate Action Network, producing stories that promote solutions to the main climate and social problems of our time.
+In recent years he has focused on collaborating with environmental organizations, such as If not us then who and Climate Action Network, producing stories that address the climate and social issues of our time.